jangari/jangari.github.io/slides/hrec_2022/pres.md

-# Data Storage Implications for Third Party Services
+## Data Storage Implications for Third Party Services

 Aidan Wilson

 Aidan.Wilson@acu.edu.au

+Human Research Ethics Committee Retreat 2022

 Notes: I'm Aidan and I'm the Digital Research Analyst here at ACU, which means that I work between ORS and IT, helping them understand each other, and I also work with researchers when they need help or support with technology.
 Data storage is something I help out with quite a lot, and we in the eResearch team offer advice to researchers when they need to store data in particular places, encouraging them to use more university-standardised locations and services where appropriate, or thinking through some edge cases, such as when those researchers are collaborating with others outside the university.
 So it is in that context that I'm going to talk about data storage implications for third party services, and I'll speak specifically about Zoom, because it's a bit complicated here, but the general principles can apply to other sorts of services.